 Suicide & Crisis Hotline: 1-800-273-8255

 About Steve Mackey

 I completed a Bachelor of Arts in English with a minor in Business Administration from CSU Sacramento in 1983, and a Master of Science in Counseling (Marriage, Family and Child Counseling, and School Counseling) from CSU Sacramento in 1990.
 I have been licensed as a marriage and family therapist since 1997 and have worked in a variety of therapy settings since 1985 with children, adolescents, adults, couples and families to help them build emotional and practical skills for a better life.
 My positions have included child care worker, then supervisor, Admissions Coordinator, and finally School Counselor/therapist at a residential treatment center for emotionally troubled adolescents for 5 years during the 1980s.
-From 1991-95 I worked for Sacramento County Child Protective Services as a Family Reunification Social Worker, then Court Investigator, interacting with the social work and legal fields.
+From 1991-95 I worked for Sacramento County Child Protective Services, interacting with the social work and legal fields.